hibbitts-design/grav-skeleton-course-hub-site/user/plugins/twigfeeds/README.md

 #### Command Line Interface

-As of version 3 the plugin supports CLI-usage, which means that you can clear or build the cache from settings independently of running it on a site.
+The plugin supports CLI-usage, which means that you can clear or build the cache from settings independently of running it on a site.
 Two methods are available: `bin/plugin twigfeeds clearcache` and `bin/plugin twigfeeds buildcache`.
 The `clearcache`-command deletes cached files from the active cache location, using the plugin's settings to determine whether the cache is in `/cache` or `/user/data`.

 The `buildcache`-command builds the cache, by default to the active cache location, which allows you to precache the feeds-data.
 It also uses the plugin's settings to determine the cache-location.
 You can also pass `--cache` to build the feeds to `/cache` or `--data` to build to `/user/data`.